zalando/restful-api-guidelines/http/Http.md

   For instance, GET with complex (e.g. sql like structured) query that needs to be passed as request body payload

+###HEAD

+- has exactly the same semantics as GET, but returns headers only, no body

+###OPTIONS

+- returns the available operations (methods) on a given endpoint
+- this operation is rarely implemented, though it could be used to self-describe the full functionality of a resource.

 ## {{book.must}}  HTTP Methods must Fulfill Safeness and Idempotency Properties

 An operation can be...